F1R3FLY-io/f1r3fly/README.md

 ### Node CLI

-A command-line interface for interacting with F1R3FLY nodes is available in the `node-cli` directory.
+A command-line interface for interacting with RNode is available in the `node-cli` directory.
 Features include:

-- **Deploying** Rholang code to F1R3FLY nodes
+- **Deploying** Rholang code to RNode
 - **Proposing** blocks to create a new block containing deployed code
 - **Full Deploy** operations (deploy + propose in one step)
 - **Checking finalization** of blocks with automatic retries